 Irish Place Names: Emmetsburg, Iowa

-If you find yourself in north-central Iowa, staring at a statue of Robert Emmet in front of a courthouse, you probably are there by choice.
+If you find yourself in north-central Iowa, staring at a statue of Robert Emmet in front of a courthouse, you’re probably there by choice.
 At 50 miles from the nearest interstate exit, Emmetsburg, Iowa isn’t exactly a regular stop for tourists or cross-country road trippers.
 But the town has a long Irish history that hibernophiles will admire.

 If the statue of Robert Emmet strikes you as familiar, it may be because you have seen it before.
 It is in fact one of four copies of the same bronze cast.
 The original, by sculptor Jerome Connor, was erected in St. Stephen’s Green in Dublin in 1916.
 Another was cast and donated to the Smithsonian Institution in Washington, D.C. in 1917, then Eamon de Valera dedicated one in Golden Gate Park in San Francisco in 1919.
 The Robert Emmet in Court House square, Emmetsburg, was also cast in 1919 and is the centerpiece of this patch of Iowa, which used to be known simply as the “Irish Colony,” before it was officially incorporated as Emmetsburg on November 17, 1877.